2021 Hyundai Kona Hybrid: prices, specification and on-sale date

 On the outside, changes to the Kona's appearance are numerous.
 The car's new front-end treatment combines familiar slim daytime running lights, but adds a wider grille, a sharper leading edge to the bonnet and a new approach to the car's trademark plastic cladding.

-The rear end gets new tail-lights and a new bumper, while a whole a range of new 17 and 18-inch wheels join the existing 16 and 18-inch designs from the current car.
+The rear end gets new tail-lights and a new bumper, while unique 16 and 18-inch alloy wheel designs are offered on the Hybrid model.
 The new car is 40mm longer than before.